 Difficulty

-We grade the Adlerweg as Red 4 overall.
-OUr extended Adlerweg Tour includes longer days through the valley, and these are missed on our suggested Adlerweg route, giving a relaxed pace.
+We grade the Adlerweg as Purple overall.
+Our extended Adlerweg Tour includes longer days through the valley, and these are missed on our suggested Adlerweg route, giving a relaxed pace.
+Our Karwendel Mountains option is graded Red, missing the hard stage to the Anhalter Hütte.

 Adlerweg Walking Guide - more about the trail